Facility will store equipment for Parachute recreation rental service

 This 6-mile stretch of aquatic real estate is described by most as “chill.”
 Not a lot of rapids rest between takeoff and arrival.
 Instead, it’s a little lazier and more peaceful in comparison to upriver.

-Binnian said even though TOP continues to gain in popularity, there’s still an element of privacy.
+Binnian said even though TOP Adventures continues to gain in popularity, there’s still an element of privacy.

 “You’re all floating at about the same speed, and you just spread out and everybody just kind of does their own thing,” she said.
 “Some people go a little faster, some people paddle and want to go do it faster, and some people don’t.
 And it can be anything you want to make it.”